24/7 Admissions | Call Now: (800) 939-6636

 Family Involvement

-New Directions for Women Addiction Center in Southern California
+Learn More About New Directions for Women Addiction Center in Southern California

-Our Orange County, California, an intensive outpatient program is designed for those who have trouble with their addiction but have access to a secure living situation, such as a sober living facility or a loving family.
+Outside at New Directions for WomenOur Orange County, California, an intensive outpatient program is designed for those who have trouble with their addiction but have access to a secure living situation, such as a sober living facility or a loving family.
 We provide intensive outpatient services at New Directions for Women throughout the day and evening.
 We also have a partial hospitalization program for people who need additional treatment.

 Individuals who have completed inpatient treatment might benefit significantly from New Directions for Women’s intensive outpatient program (IOP).
 Our IOP focuses on developing recovery skills and providing addiction therapy.

-Every member of our patient population deserves to experience the joy of recovering from drug abuse.
+Every member of our client population deserves to experience the joy of recovering from drug abuse.
 The goal of our highly trained addiction treatment staff is to help people as they build a life of recovery.

 Contact us to learn more about our program and how we can help.